ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services can have an authorization policy controlling who can access the Append-only Log.
 While this can be used to limit who can read the Log, it may also limit the usefulness of the system.

-Once a Signed Statement is registered on an Append-only Log maintained by a Transparency Service, the fact that a Signed Statement was registered cannot be removed from the Append-only Log.
+Once a cryptographic digest of the Signed Statement is registered on the Append-only Log, the registration cannot be removed from the Append-only Log.

 # Security Considerations